 Before I go into details about the pinning strategy that will work best for your new account, there are things that you should know concerning pins.

-To get the maximum traction for your pins, it should be created in a way that it can go viral and potentially bring you a lot of traffic.
+To get the maximum traction for your pins, they should be created in a way that they can go viral and potentially bring you a lot of traffic.